RegionX-Labs/Coretime-Mock/README.md

 ./zombienet-linux -p native spawn ./zombienet/full_network.toml
 # Runs the full zombienet network:
 npm run zombienet:full

+# After waiting a few minutes for the network initialization and once both parachains
+# begin block production, we can proceed to initialize the environment.
+# This can be done by executing the following command:
+npm run zombienet-init --fullNetwork
 ```

 ### Getting started with Chopsticks